tanweijie123/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed Client List.
 * The index **must be a positive integer** 1, 2, 3, ...
 * You can use `F3` to view your client's list of schedules, and `F4` to view your client's weight progression.
-* You can sort the list of schedules by the interval or exercise type.
+* You can sort the list of schedules by the interval's start time, payment status or exercise type.

 Examples:
 * `cview 2` opens the second client in FitEgo